Find Grad Schools

 Master’s Degrees in Anatomy

 There are 35 schools in the United States where you can get your master's degree in anatomy.
-This degree is more popular with female students, and about 32% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 11.0% of anatomy graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 38% were from an underrepresented racial-ethnic group.
+Also, 5.8% of anatomy graduates were international students.

 Education Levels of Anatomy Majors